slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The foundation of maturity: just because it’s not your fault doesn’t mean it’s not your responsibility."
 -- Kevin Kelly*

 The advantage of aging is that you become more decisive.
-Maturing is realizing that many things don't need your comments.
+Maturing is realizing that many things don’t need your comments.

 > *"We mature with the damage, not with the years."
 -- Mateus William*